hlynch/Bayesian2020/docs/Week-12-lecture.md

 ##Cormack-Jolly-Seber

-The CJS model assumes \emph{time dependent survival} and \emph{capture-specific detection probabilities}.
+The CJS model assumes \textbf{time dependent survival} and \textbf{capture-specific detection probabilities}.
 (These are different because while an animal has to survive every year, detection or non-detection only occurs when there is an effort to recapture or re-sight animals.
 Thus, you may have a 10 year time series in which 4 recapture surveys were completed.
 You would, in the most general model then, have 9 probabilities for survival to estimate ($\phi$), but only 4 probabilities for detection ($p$).)

 Let’s say we have a 7 year time series, and we make an effort to re-sight animals in each year.
 The illustration below numbers the probability of re-sight according to the year, so the first re-sight attempt is made in Year 2, and is called $p_{2}$.